Floorp-Projects/Floorp/browser/components/urlbar/docs/preferences.rst

 These preferences are normally hidden, and should not be used unless you really know what you are doing.

-browser.urlbar.speculativeConnect.enabled (boolean, default: true) Speculative connections allow to resolve domains pre-emptively when the user is likely to pick a result from the Address Bar.
-This allows for faster navigation.

 browser.urlbar.accessibility.tabToSearch.announceResults (boolean: default: true) Whether we announce to screen readers when tab-to-search results are inserted.

-browser.urlbar.quicksuggest.log (boolean, default: false) Whether to show QuickSuggest related logs, by default only logs Warnings.

-browser.urlbar.switchTabs.adoptIntoActiveWindow (boolean, default: false) When using switch to tabs, if set to true this will move the tab into the active window, instead of just switching to it.

-browser.urlbar.trimURLs (boolean, default: true) Clean-up URLs when showing them in the Address Bar.

-browser.urlbar.sponsoredTopSites (boolean, default: false) Whether top sites may include sponsored ones.

 browser.urlbar.autoFill (boolean, default: true) Autofill is the the feature that automatically completes domains and URLs that